By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 And there's a whole lot of us out there that also don't want Trump.

-That that this you're presenting anti Trump is all monolithic establishment.
+I hate the idea that you're presenting anti-Trump as all monolithic establishment.

 You are inferring that.